-The Treasury Bills Act permits the Government of Belize to borrow as much as $400,000,000 by issuing Government securities called Treasury bills and $450,000,000 called Treasury notes in an open market, referred to as Treasury Bills Auction and Initial Public Offering.
+This law allows the Government of Belize to borrow publicly by issuing, or selling, Treasury bills and notes to investors.
+The important stipulations are the amount, the time and how the loan is repaid.
+The Treasury Bills Act permits the Government of Belize to borrow as much as BZ$1,600,000,000 by issuing Government securities known as Treasury bills (BZ$400,000,000) and Treasury notes (BZ$1,200,000,000) in an open market, referred to as Treasury Bills Auction and Initial Public Offering.
 The Central Bank of Belize is the fiscal agent (intermediary) between the investing public and the Government of Belize in this market and presides over the auctioning of Treasury bills and initial public offering for Treasury notes.

 The securities market is primarily dominated by commercial banks and other financial institutions with surplus cash.
 Currently, commercial banks are holding a significant portion of total outstanding Treasury bills while Treasury notes remain in the hands of the public.